The Idolmaster Million Live!: Animations

 Seven of the idols from Million Live are featured in the anime film The Idolmaster Movie: Beyond the Brilliant Future!.

 Special animation videos for Million Live have been created as anniversary celebrations.
 The first animation, a video featuring Mirai Kasuga, was created for the first anniversary and streamed in-game.
 A 10-minute animation was created for its fourth anniversary.
 Both were animated by A-1 Pictures.

 TV Anime

 An anime television series adaptation of Million Live! was announced during the Theater Days 3rd anniversary livestream in July 2020.
 It is animated by Shirogumi and directed by Shinya Watada, with series composition and script by Yōichi Katō, and character designs for animation by Tetsuya Ishii and Kaori Tsuta.
 The series premiered on October 8, 2023, TV Tokyo and other networks.
 Before its television airing, the series was released theatrically in three parts.
 The first part was screened from August 18 to September 7; the second part from September 8 to 28; and the third part from September 29 to October 19.
 Crunchyroll streamed the series.

-An original video animation (OVA) episode will be released in a Blu-ray Disc on March 27, 2026.
+An original video animation (OVA) episode was released in a Blu-ray Disc on March 27, 2026.